-Director, 3 Day Teacher
+Director, 2 Day Teacher

 3 Day Assistant Teacher

 Hi, my name is Alexis Gruehn!
-I taught the three day class for seven years and currently substitute for the Classroom of Discovery and the Loudoun County Public School System.
+I taught the three day class for seven years and currently teach for the Classroom of Discovery and the Loudoun County Public School System.
 I am truly a local girl.
 I was born in Loudoun County, grew up in Great Falls, graduated from Langley High School, went to college in Charlottesville, and taught in Vienna for seven years.
 I now live in Sterling with my husband of ten years and two sons!
 As you can tell, I love Virginia and love teaching even more.
 I graduated from The University of Virginia where I received my Bachelor’s in Psychology and my Master’s in Teaching.
 I am currently certified to teach Elementary Education (grades K-8), however I definitely consider myself an early education teacher.
 I was fortunate to teach at Wolftrap Elementary in Vienna, where I worked with some amazing teachers and students.
 I taught Kindergarten for two years and then taught second grade for the next five years.
 When I had my first son I “retired,” but always kept busy teaching in one way or another.
 I taught Kindermusik for several years and volunteered in our church’s religious education program as well as my son’s classroom.
 I am currently taking graduate classes in Reading Instruction to renew my teaching license and add an endorsement as a Reading Specialist to my teaching license.
 I look forward to bringing my experience, enthusiasm, and love of children to the Classroom of Discovery.

-Hello, my name is Diana Aparicio and I am the two day lead teacher.
+Hello, my name is Diana Aparicio and I am the 3 day lead teacher an 2 day assistant teacher.
 I was born in Austin, Texas and grew up living in many places around the world until I came to Virginia with my husband in 1989.
 We have lived in Sterling since 1995 where we raised two sons.
 I have a BA in Child Psychology from the University of Texas-Austin and have been teaching preschool children since 2000.
 I originally joined CoD in 2002 until 2006 as a five day teacher assistant as well as in the Lunch and Learn program.
 I left CoD to teach in the LCPS Head Start program for seven years and came back in September 2013.
 While working in the Head Start Program, I received extensive training in the HighScope, Conscious Discipline and Second Step curriculums.
 I am thrilled to be back at CoD working with wonderful colleagues, children and families.